ddev/ddev/docs/content/users/install/phpstorm.md

     4. In the “Path mappings” of the “Server” you may have to map the local paths (which on WSL2 means `/home/...`) to the in-container paths, especially if you have Mutagen enabled.
 So “Virtual Machine Path” would be `/var/www/html` and “Local path” would be something like `/Users/rfay/workspace/drup` (on macOS) or `\\wsl$\Ubuntu\home\rfay\workspace\drup` on Windows using WSL2.
     5. Now back in the “Configure Remote PHP Interpreter” for “Configuration files” use `.ddev/.ddev-docker-compose-full.yaml`.
 On macOS, you may need to use <kbd>⌘</kbd> + <kbd>SHIFT</kbd> + <kbd>.</kbd>, to show hidden dotfiles.
     6. Service: `web`.
     7. Environment variables: Set the `COMPOSE_PROJECT_NAME` variable to the name of the project prefixed with `ddev`.
 In the `drup` example this would become `ddev-drup`.
 You can find the name of the project in je `config.yaml` of your project.
 The result will be `COMPOSE_PROJECT_NAME=ddev-drup`.
+Note that the content of COMPOSE_PROJECT_NAME needs to be lowercase even when project name itself has uppercase characters.
     8. In the CLI interpreter “Lifecycle” select “Connect to existing container”.
     9. Here’s an example filled out:
         ![example configuration](../../images/phpstorm-cli-interpreter.png)